cosmos/cosmos/WHITEPAPER.md

 ### Transaction Fees

-Cosmos Hub validators can accept any token type or combination of types as a fee for processing a transaction.
+Cosmos Hub validators can accept any token type or combination of types as fees for processing a transaction.
 Each validator can subjectively set whatever exchange rate it wants, and choose whatever transactions it wants, as long as the `BlockGasLimit` is not exceeded.
-The collected fees minus any taxes specified below are redistributed to the bonded stakeholders in proportion to their bonded atoms, every `ValidatorPayoutPeriod` (DEFAULT 1 hour).
+The collected fees, minus any taxes specified below, are redistributed to the bonded stakeholders in proportion to their bonded atoms, every `ValidatorPayoutPeriod` (DEFAULT 1 hour).

 Of the collected transaction fees, `ReserveTax` (DEFAULT 2%) will go toward the reserve pool to increase the reserve pool and increase the security and value of the Cosmos network.
 Also, a `CommonsTax` (DEFAULT 3%) will go toward the funding of common goods.
-These funds will go to the `CustodianAddress` to be distributed in accordance with whatever is decided by the governance system.
+These funds will go to the `CustodianAddress` to be distributed in accordance with the decisions made by the governance system.

 Atom holders who delegate their voting power to other validators pay a commission to the delegated validator.
 The commission can be set by each